pulumi/pulumi-hugo/themes/default/content/resources/kubernetes-isnt-the-answer-but-what-was-the-question-again/index.md

 ---
 # Name of the webinar.
-title: "Kubernetes isn’t the answer, but what was the question again?"
+title: "Kubernetes isn’t the answer but what was the question again?"
 meta_desc: In this session, you'll learn to discover how to ask the right questions and how to find the right answers, using Kubernetes as an example.

 cloud_engineering_summit: